Chalarangelo/30-seconds-of-code/README.md

 Returns the first key that satisfies the provided testing function.
 Otherwise `undefined` is returned.

-Use `Object.keys(obj)` to get all the properties of the object, `Array.find()` to test the provided function for each key-value pair.
+Use `Object.keys(obj)` to get all the properties of the object, `Array.prototype.find()` to test the provided function for each key-value pair.
 The callback receives three arguments - the value, the key and the object.

 ```js
 const findKey = (obj, fn) => Object.keys(obj).find(key => fn(obj[key], key, obj));